 If a major or minor is discontinued, students who are currently declared in the major or minor will still have the opportunity to complete those requirements.
 Students who matriculated in a catalog year during which a major or minor was available (but were not declared at the time the decision to discontinue was made), may still declare the major or minor.
 However, they will need to work with the department to discuss the feasibility for major or minor completion.
 In some situations, required coursework may no longer be available and there may not be an opportunity for course substitution, thus, making the discontinued major or minor unattainable.

-The following majors are described in the catalog: accounting, Africana studies, anthropology, art, biblical languages, biology, chemistry, classics, communication studies, computer science, data science, economics, elementary education, English, environmental studies, French, German, health, history, international studies, management, mathematics, mathematics/statistics, music, neuroscience, Nordic studies, nursing, philosophy, physical education, physics, political science, psychology, religion, social work, sociology, Spanish, theatre, and women and gender studies.
+The following majors are described in the catalog: accounting, Africana studies, allied health sciences, anthropology, art, biblical languages, biology, chemistry, classics, communication studies, computer science, data science, economics, elementary education, English, environmental studies, exercise science, French, German, health promotion, history, international studies, management, mathematics, mathematics/statistics, music, music education, neuroscience, Nordic studies, nursing, philosophy, physics, political science, psychology, religion, social work, sociology, Spanish, theatre, visual communication, and women and gender studies.

 A student may also propose an individualized interdisciplinary major, developed in consultation with a faculty advisor.
 An interested student should obtain an application form from the office of the registrar.
 Constructing a major is a complex venture; therefore, students should spend time planning and consulting with faculty and the advisor about the development of an IIM.
 It is the responsibility of the student to prepare the proposal and provide any necessary supporting documentation.
 Conversations about the IIM should begin well in advance of the proposal deadline in order to ensure a thorough rationale and supporting documentation.
 An IIM proposal should have sufficient coherence in the disciplines, programs, and departments involved to achieve a knowledge base and an understanding of the philosophy and methods comparable to those of a traditional major.
 The rationale should include an explanation of how the upper-level coursework demonstrates intentionality within the proposed program.